KatyHerrick/modern-react-with-redux/widgets/README.md

 ## Widgets
 A gallery of 4 widgets to demonstrate functional components with React hooks.
+Navigation is homespun—no React router necessary.
 - The Search widget uses the open Wikipedia API.
 - The Translate widget uses the paid Google Translate API.
 Styled with SemanticUI.